qcri/data_civilizer_system/README.md

 In the following, there are different pipeline examples based on the uploaded datasets, namely six tables from a university and E-Commerce.

+### Active Node
+Each node has an attribute called isActive.
+This attribute takes 'y' or 'n' value.
+This used to indicate the deepest active node in the pipeline.

 ### Fahes service to detect disguised missing
 This example check disguised missing values in 6 tables available at /app_storage/data_sets/MIT_Demo/ and write the output at /app_storage/data_sets/MIT_DemoResults/.